OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

 Developer Guide for OPS-WEBUI
 =============================
-In addition to this document it is highly recommended to become familar with the following technologies:
+In addition to this document it is highly recommended to become familiar with the following technologies:

 Run-time modules:
 * [ReactJS](https://github.com/facebook/react) - component bases view/control framework